ouidhi/spending_tracker/README.md

 Trained two logistic regression classifiers and evaluated performance using classification reports and confusion matrices.

+train_test_split() is used to automatially split the data into 2 sets: 80% training and 20% testing.

 **TF-IDF + Logistic Regression** ❌

 **Accuracy: 72%**